You don’t have to outrun the bear. You only have to outrun the other campers.

 • Windows 11 Pro: BitLocker.
 Control Panel โ†’ System โ†’ BitLocker Drive Encryption.
 Copy the recovery key into 1Password.

 • Windows 11 Home: Device Encryption, same control panel.
 Requires a Microsoft account sign-in and a TPM; older Home installs may not qualify, and if it’s greyed out that’s why.
-Getting the recovery key: Windows automatically uploads it to your Microsoft account.
-Retrieve it from aka.ms/myrecoverykey and copy it into 1Password.
+Two silent traps here, so verify both now rather than assume: (1) on a local account (no Microsoft account), Device Encryption is often simply off and your disk is unencrypted, so sign in with a Microsoft account and turn it on; (2) when it is on, Windows escrows the recovery key to your Microsoft account automatically, and people get locked out after a Windows update reboots into recovery and asks for a key they never knew existed.
+Go to aka.ms/myrecoverykey today, confirm a key is actually listed there, and copy it into 1Password.
 Don’t rely on Microsoft as your only copy.

 • Lock your screen every time you walk away from your laptop.
 FDE only protects you when the device is off or locked.
 An attacker with a few minutes of unattended physical access to your unlocked laptop can plant a keylogger, exfiltrate your 1Password vault, or install persistent malware.
 Set your screen to auto-lock after one minute of inactivity, and get in the habit of Ctrl+L (Linux) / Cmd+Ctrl+Q (macOS) / Win+L (Windows) whenever you stand up.